dansmyers/ProgrammingAndSoftwareDevelopment/3-Methods_and_Recursion/README.md

 Complete the problems in `Deliverables`.
 Put each program into its own `.java` file, then put all of your files into a ZIP archive and submit them through the assignment posted to Canvas.

+This assignment only has two problems.
+Please read the descriptions carefully.
+Note that the first problem, writing recursive methods, requires you to use the code that I've given you as a starting point.

 ## Reading

 Complete the **participation questions** for Chapters 6 and 7 of the ZyBook, on methods and recursion.
 You don't need to complete the challenge questions or any sections that are marked as optional.